D0n9X1n/hexo-tag-cloud/README.md

 <% } %>
 ```
 + then we have finished the plugin install and configuration.
 And you can write and deploy as usual, it will create tagcloud auto.
 Enjoy your hexo.

+##IMPORTANT
+Please don't use chinese to name a tag

 ##Troubleshooting
 Submit issue please